Wholesome100/Wholesome100/README.md

 ## Hello!

 I'm @Wholesome100, a computer scientist.
 I am:
-- Interested in Game Development and Design along with Web Development
+- Interested in Game Development and Design (Godot/Fyrox) along with Web Development (Sveltekit)
-- Enamored with Godot and the Rust Programming Language
-- Wanting a job in the games industry
+- Gunning for a job in the games industry
 - The author of https://www.wioletaoftheflowers.com/